MAS6003 Linear Modelling

 - Semester 1: Linear and Generalised Linear Models

-Binary response: likelihood, links, examples, odds, odds ratios and logistic regression.
+- Binary response: Likelihood, links, examples, odds ratio, logistic regression.

-Two-way contingency tables, response & controlled variables, association and homogeneity, probability distributions for two-way tables.
-Using log-linear models when analysing two-way tables, MLEs, examples.
+- Two way contingency tables: Response & controlled variables, association and homogeneity, probability distributions for two-way tables.

 - Semester 2: Extended Linear Models